Elizabeth Stuart, Queen of Bohemia: Suitors

 The man chosen was Frederick (Friedrich) V, Count Palatine of the Rhine.
 Frederick was of undeniably high lineage.
 His ancestors included the kings of Aragon and Sicily, the landgraves of Hesse, the dukes of Brabant and Saxony, and the counts of Nassau and Leuven.
 He and Elizabeth also shared a common ancestor in Henry II of England.
 He was "a senior Prince of the Empire" and a staunch defender of the Protestant faith.

 However, Frederick's mother, Countess Louise Juliana of Nassau, was said to be against the match.
 His uncles, Duke of Bouillon, and Prince Maurice of House of Orange-Nassau, urged him to accept, since the kingdom of Bohemia was important as being ex offico one of the seven Electors.
-If he accepted and also had the throne of Palatine, then lutherans would hold 4 out of 7 of the offices, which would endanger the Hasburgs.
+If he accepted and also had the throne of Palatine, then Lutherans would hold 4 out of 7 of the offices, which would endanger the Habsburgs.

 Courtship

 Frederick arrived in England on 16 October 1612, and the match seemed to please them both from the beginning.
 Their contemporaries noted how Frederick seemed to "delight in nothing but her company and conversation".
 Frederick also struck up a friendship with Elizabeth's elder brother, Prince Henry, which delighted his prospective bride immensely.
 King James did not take into consideration the couple's happiness, but saw the match as "one step in a larger process of achieving domestic and European concord".
 The only person seemingly unhappy with the match was Queen Anne.
 As the daughter of a king, the sister of a king, the wife of a king, and the mother of a future king, she also desired to be the mother of a queen.
 She is said to have been somewhat fond of Frederick's mild manner and generous nature but simply felt that he was of low stock.

 On 6 November 1612, Henry, Prince of Wales, died.
 His death took an emotional toll on Elizabeth, and her new position as second-in-line to the throne made her an even more desirable match.
 Queen Anne and those like-minded who had "always considered the Palsgrave to be an unworthy match for her, were emboldened in their opposition".
 Elizabeth stood by Frederick, whom her brother had approved, and whom she found to have the sentiments of a fine gentleman.
 Above all, he was "regarded as the future head of the Protestant interest in Germany".